palw3ey/ye3ipsec/README.md

   mynet46
 ```

-- Use mynet46 and customise the network settings to be able to use the VPN container,
+- Use mynet46, and customise the network settings to be able to use the VPN from outside,
   Use these options with docker run :
 ```bash
 --cap-add NET_ADMIN --cap-add SYS_MODULE --cap-add SYS_ADMIN \